Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 Cabinet Finishes

 Every finish technique creates a one of a kind look of the cabinet.
 It gives a raw beauty, depth, and color of the wood.
-The cabinet finish makes the kitchen cabinet appear beautiful.
+The cabinet finish makes the surface appear beautiful.
 It is important that the natural beauty of the wood is enhanced for the finish.

 The topcoats must be durable and resistant to scratches.
 Moreover, it should be able resist household chemical and UV to be protected from normal wear and tear.